 Remember that a higher initial listing price does not necessarily lead to more profit in the end.
 Pricing lower may bring in multiple buyers and potentially start a bidding war, leading to a higher take despite a lower initial price.
 At the same time, pricing too low may make buyers believe there is something wrong with your home.
 Finding a balance is crucial to ensuring a quick and successful sale.

-Based on our research, in Nevada, appraisals average a couple hundred dollars, but help you walk away with thousands more once your home is sold.
+Based on our research, in Nevada, appraisals average $300 to $370, but help you walk away with thousands more once your home is sold.

 3. Stage and market your home